-Helen's Big World: The Life of Helen Keller (Hardcover)
+Helen's Big World: The Life of Helen Keller (Big Words) (Hardcover)

 Helen’s life emerged from blind/deaf isolation to great wisdom and renown on the world stage through the teaching and support of her teacher Annie Sullivan.
 Warm watercolor, gouache, and pencil illustrations (6-10).